- A supplier approval form is a structured document organizations use to evaluate and qualify vendors before allowing them into the supply chain.

 Once you have established the criteria, design the form to capture this information efficiently.
 Consider using a mix of open-ended and closed-ended questions to gather both quantitative and qualitative data.
 Ensure that the form is easy to understand and complete, reducing the likelihood of errors or omissions.

 It’s also beneficial to involve multiple stakeholders in the form creation process.
 Input from departments such as legal, finance, and operations can provide valuable insights and ensure that the form comprehensively covers all necessary aspects.
 Regularly review and update the form to reflect any changes in regulations or organizational priorities.
+GO LAW’s document drafting tool simplifies this process significantly — GO Draft generates a customized supplier approval form based on your specific answers, eliminating the guesswork of building one from scratch.

 Supplier Approval Form Sample: A Practical Example